linhaobuaa/IJOC.2022.0155/README.md

 ## Replicating

 1. Please firstly download and prepare the data sets according to the instructions in [data/README.md](data/README.md).
+Then, we recommend to use GPUs to run the codes in the `scripts` folder, and we detail the instructions as follows.

 2. To replicate the results of our proposed model in [Table 1](results/table1.png) of the paper, please do the following commands:
 ```
 cd scripts
 python run_empirical_data_set.py
 ```
-The script is to conduct 10 independent runs to obtain the average AUROC with standard deviations and the average AUPRC with standard deviations.
-It is expected to be completed in roughly one hour with a maximum cost of 8 GB memory if ran with CPUs on a Linux Server.
+The script is to conduct 10 independent runs on the empirical data set to obtain the average AUROC with standard deviations and the average AUPRC with standard deviations.
+The experiment is expected to be completed in less than one hour with a maximum cost of 5 GB GPU memory if ran with GPUs on a Linux server.
 The script will output the following results and will also generate a log file that can be found in [results/result_dataset_hp.txt](results/result_dataset_hp.txt).
 ```
-Number of runs:  10 , Mean of AUROC:  0.9509500000000001 , Standard deviations of AUROC:  0.01018422800216098
+Number of runs:  10 , Mean of AUROC:  0.9410000000000001 , Standard deviations of AUROC:  0.0222885620891075
-Number of runs:  10 , Mean of AUPRC:  0.31303 , Standard deviations of AUPRC:  0.07672194014752233
+Number of runs:  10 , Mean of AUPRC:  0.32327999999999996 , Standard deviations of AUPRC:  0.11616950374345239
 ```
 Note: the results may show some stochasticity due to the random parameter initialization process of neural networks.